jorgeberrizbeitia/stripe-mern-stack/README.md

   }, []);

   const handleUseEffect = async () => {
-    //                   this is the product info sent to the backend with the product to purchase
+    //                                                        this is the product that the user is trying to purchase, sent to the backend
     //                                                                                                  |
-    const response = await createPaymentIntentService(productDetails)
+     const response = await axios.post("http://localhost:5005/api/payment/create-payment-intent", productDetails)
+    // !IMPORTANT: Adapt the request structure to the one in your project (services, .env, auth, etc...)

     setClientSecret(response.data.clientSecret)
   }